W. Richard West Sr.: Artwork

 Dick West was a master of Flatstyle painting that drew upon the pictorial and narrative aspects of Plains hide painting.
 Flatstyle painting frequently portrays tribal dances and histories.
 His works portrayed Cheyenne culture, as informed by his culturally informed upbringing.

 A complete departure from that style was West's Indian Christ series, which were lush, allegorical oil paintings of New Testament stories with Native American figures, set in the Southern Plains.
 Through this series, West wanted to portray the universality of Jesus.

 Although Flatstyle is what he is best known for, West also painted abstract and highly stylized works in oil, watercolor, distemper, and gouache.
 He illustrated four books and also sculpted in wood and metal.

 Awards and honors

 The Section of Painting and Sculpture commissioned West to paint a mural for the U.S. Post Office of Okemah, Oklahoma in 1941.
 He won two grand awards from the Philbrook Museum.
 In 1964, he won the Waite Phillips Outstanding Indian Artist Award from the Philbrook Museum of Art.

 In 1962, the Eastern Baptist College awarded him an honorary doctorates in humane letters, as did the Baker University, in 1976.
-From 1979-80, West was a commissioner on the Indian Arts and Crafts Board.
+From 1979 to 1980, West was a commissioner on the Indian Arts and Crafts Board.